renesas-rdk/rzv2h_rdk_documentation/source/3_ros2_development/cross_build_sdk.rst

    WARNING:colcon.colcon_ros.prefix_path.ament:The path '/opt/poky/5.1.4/sysroots/cortexa55-poky-linux/opt/ros/jazzy' in the environment variable AMENT_PREFIX_PATH doesn't contain any 'local_setup.*' files.

 The warning message during cross-build is expected and does not indicate a problem with your setup.
-It results from intentionally removing ROS2 setup files from the SDK sysroot to prevent hardcoded paths that would break execution on the target board.
+It results from intentionally removing ROS2 setup files from the SDK sysroot to prevent hard code paths that would break execution on the target board.

 As long as your application runs correctly on the RZ/V2H device, you can safely ignore this warning.